lopesgon/rate-my-post/readme.txt

 If rich snippets are not showing check that the structured data is valid [here](https://search.google.com/structured-data/testing-tool).
 If it's valid than search engines probably don't trust your website enough to show rich snippets.
 You can fix that by producing high-quality content.
 = Where can I see the feedback? =
 You can see the feedback for each post in the post editor at the bottom (meta box).
 There you can also manipulate ratings and see to which rating the feedback belongs.
 You can find more info about the rating in the analytics section.
-= How to fix invalid nonce error? =
+= How to fix invalid WP token error? =
-The invalid nonce error appears if a page is cached for more than 24 hours because WordPress nonces are valid for 24 hours.
+The invalid WP token error (refers to WP nonce) appears if a page is cached for more than 24 hours because WordPress nonces are valid for 24 hours.
 If you get invalid nonce error after rating a post, decrease page cache expiry.
 Most caching plugins have page cache expiry set to less than 24 hours.
 Therefore, this problem typically occurs on websites that use multiple page caching solutions.
 If that's the case on your website try disabling plugins until the error disappears, so you figure out what is causing the issue.

 == Screenshots ==